nonizawa/SSQA-for-GI/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)

 SSQA-for-GI is a Python project that utilizes Stochastic Simulated Quantum Annelinag (SSQA) for Graph Isomorphism (GI) tasks.
-The project aims to develop a robust algorithm to assess the quality of synthesizers, by evaluating their performance in solving Graph Isomorphism problems.
+The project aims to develop a robust algorithm to assess the quality, by evaluating their performance in solving Graph Isomorphism problems.
+The GI problem is a classical computational problem in which two given graphs, G and H, are determined to be isomorphic if there exists a bijective mapping between their vertex sets that preserves adjacency.

-The Graph Isomorphism problem is a classical computational problem in which two given graphs, G and H, are determined to be isomorphic if there exists a bijective mapping between their vertex sets that preserves adjacency.
+This repository contains an implementation of the SSQA algorithm to tackle the GI problem as described in the research paper ["Stochastic Quantum Monte Carlo Algorithm for Large-Scale Combinatorial Optimization Problems"](https://arxiv.org/abs/2302.12454).

 ## Table of Contents
 1. [Installation](#installation)